 Additionally, the Society receives contributions of management and accounting-related services.
-Donated professional services totaled \$150,000 for both years ended December 31, 2020 and 2019 and are shown as in-kind contributions in the statements of activities based on the fair value of services provided.
+Donated professional services totaled \$150,000 for each of the years ended December 31, 2021 and 2020 and are shown as in-kind contributions in the statements of activities based on the fair value of services provided.